Flax in New Zealand

 P. tenax occurs naturally in New Zealand and Norfolk Island, while P. colensoi is endemic to New Zealand.
-They have played an important part in the cultural and economic history of New Zealand for both the Māori people and the later European settlers.
+They have played an important part in the cultural and economic history of New Zealand for both the Māori people (who adapted earlier Polynesian traditions of pandanus weaving otherwise unproductive in a colder climate) and the later European settlers.

 Both species and their cultivars have now been widely distributed to temperate regions of the world as ornamental garden plants – and to lesser extent for fibre production.